rad-sc/rad-sc.github.io/index.md

 ## Other Academic Works
 ---
 ### Algal Biofuels Research
-I am working on a student research project in the UMBC Biology Department.
-The project invloves using molecular biology techniques to genetically modify existing algal organisms to improve their capability to produce biofuels.
+As a student researcher for the UMBC Biology Department I am working on an individual research project in Dr. Stephen Miller's algal biofuels lab.
+My project focuses on using molecular biology techniques and recombiant DNA technology to genetically modify existing algal organisms and improve their capability to produce biofuels.
+This project is still in progress, up to date information and methods can be read on my project poster, which can be accessed by clicking the title link above.
 <br><br>
 <img src="images/algae culture.jpg?raw=true"/>